NasihNet/shadcn-ui-sidebar/README.md

 ## Demo

 The app is hosted on Vercel.
-[Click here](https://shadcn-ui-sidebar.salimi.my) to visit.
 <br>
 Direct demo link: `https://shadcn-ui-sidebar.salimi.my`